Uma Thurman: Commercial fluctuations (2006–2011)

 In 2006, Thurman starred opposite Luke Wilson in My Super Ex-Girlfriend, playing a superhero who is dumped by her boyfriend and then takes her revenge upon him.
 She received $14 million for the role, but the film was panned by critics and made a modest $61 million worldwide.
-Entertainment Weekly felt that it was a "miscalculation to make Thurman the antagonist.
+Entertainment Weekly wrote that it was a "miscalculation to make Thurman the antagonist.
 She does a sprightly satiric turn, but [it is] wasted in a movie that would rather tweak male paranoia than liberate a nerdette terrified of her powers".
 In the 2007 film The Life Before Her Eyes, Thurman starred as an accident survivor whose guilt causes her present-day life to fall apart.
 It received a limited theatrical release and was dismissed by critics as "a confusing, painfully overwrought melodrama".

 In 2008, Thurman starred with Colin Firth and Jeffrey Dean Morgan in The Accidental Husband, a romantic comedy where she played a woman who finds herself married while engaged to another man.
 Despite theatrical runs abroad, the film was released on DVD in North America due to financial problems with its distributor.
 She also took on the role of a cocaine addict in the British television drama My Zinc Bed, which garnered what was considered poor ratings, especially given her involvement.